-Dr. Stella Nyanzi a Professor at Makerere University in Uganda was arrested and charged under the Computer Misuse Act of 2011 for insulting the President on Facebook.
-Dr. Nyanzi was advocating that schools supply sanitary pads to girls so that they may attend to school during their menstrual cycle.
+Dr. Stella Nyanzi, a Professor at Makerere University in Uganda, was arrested and charged under the Computer Misuse Act of 2011 for insulting the President on Facebook.
+Dr. Nyanzi was advocating that schools supply sanitary pads to girls so that they may attend school during their menstrual cycle.
 Many girls were not showing up in school to avoid embarrassment.
 The President was not a supporter of this issue.
 As a result Dr. Nyanzi was quite “colorfully” critical of the President and his wife on Facebook.
 Dr. Nyanzi, however, does have the right to express herself non-violently.
-She has been charged with “cyber harassment” and violating the President’s “right to privacy.”
+She has been charged with “cyber-harassment” and violating the President’s “right to privacy.”
 Under Uganda’s constitution and international human rights agreements, to which Uganda is a signatory, Dr. Nyanzi’s rights are protected.
 CCS wrote to the Minister of Justice to request her immediate and unconditional release.
 A hearing is set to address her bail for May 10.

 May 5, 2017

 Major General (rtd) Kahinda Otafiire

 The Committee of Concerned Scientists is an independent organization of scientists, physicians, engineers and scholars devoted to the protection and advancement of human rights and scientific freedom for colleagues all over the world.

 We write to express our grave concern for Dr.Stella Nyanzi, a social science researcher and anthropologist at Makerere University, who was arrested and detained on April 7 and charged under the Computer Misuse Act of 2011 with insulting President Yoweri Museveni on social media.